potex02/structures/README.md

 	// Equals returns true if the structure and st are the same type of structure and their elements are equals.
 	// In any other case, it returns false.
 	Equals(s Structure[T]) bool
-	// String returns a rapresentation of the structure in the form of a string.
-	String() string
 }
 ```
 The module is available through the go get command: